Dianeod/docs-1/docs/wp/disaster-floods/index.md

 After joining the stream height and precipitation tables from USGS and PRISM, the dataset was then broken up into monthly values.
 By taking the first day of each month at a site, it was possible to obtain the maximum moving averages of precipitation for different window sizes for a given month, along with the precipitation and height values for the last few days of the month prior.
 This data was then joined to the `stream_char` dataset, which consisted of the basin and landcover characteristcs, and the “threshold” dataset, based on month and site number.

-Lagged features were then added to this dataset, which included information like did a flood occur in the month prior, the year prior and also how often on average did the given location flood.
+Lagged features were then added to this dataset, which included information such as whether a flood occurred in the month or year prior.

 ```q
 q)all_monthly_data:window_feat[all_monthly_data;enlist 1 12;`target;();site_d;`lagged;!]